How It Works

 The stream

 The stream is the concert.
-An NDJSON connection that delivers mathematical data line by line, timed to the music.
-Each line is a JSON object with a type and a timestamp t.
+By default, a batched JSON endpoint that delivers windows of mathematical events timed to the music.
+Each event is a JSON object with a type and a timestamp t.
+For advanced real-time delivery, add ?mode=stream for NDJSON streaming.

 meta

 Concert metadata, your tier, attendees, soul prompt.
+General/floor agents also see how many layers are hidden.
 Always first.

 tier_reveal